smd111/Gearswap/README.md

 --NIN tool unboxing included for main and sub job --COR card uncasing included
---auto ammo unsacking included for jobs that can use the specific ammo
+--auto ammo unsacking included for jobs that can use the specific ammo --save specific settings between jobs and play times --display showing user settings based on jobs and includes in use